wagenadl/escope/docs/source/index.rst

 EScope can continuously stream acquired data to disk.
 Alternatively, individually acquired single sweeps can be saved.
-A Python module is included to conveniently load saved data for further analyis.
+A Python module is included to conveniently load saved data for further analysis.

 ESpark can output a variety of pulse waveforms either singly or in programmable trains.
 Up to four analog or digital channels can be